AdaCore/training_material/courses/fundamentals_of_ada/labs/100_packages.lab.rst

    - Program should allow user to do the following as many times as desired

-      - Add an integer to the list
+      - Add an integer in a pre-defined range to the list
       - Remove all occurrences of an integer from the list
       - Print the values in the list